Top 13 Web Application Penetration Testing Tools

 6. Comply with relevant security standards.

-Penetration testing allows an organization to understand its security posture – how it would fare against an actual attack.
-It is a necessary procedure for specific industries where a pentest certificate is essential for compliance.
-In order for you to conduct a penetration test successfully, it is very important to form an idea about different types of web pentest tools.
+For you to conduct a penetration test successfully, it is very important to form an idea about different types of web pentest tools.

-Different types of tools used by pentesters
+Different Types of Tools used by Pentesters

-The process of Pen testing is generally divided into five steps.
+The process of pentesting is generally divided into five steps.
 The Pentest starts with planning, followed by scan, infiltration, escalation, and analysis.
 Each of these steps requires certain kinds of tools.
 We will look into different types of tools a Pentester needs to be equipped with.

 Port Scanners